 Velez LI, O'Connell EJ.
 Heavy metals.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 157.

 Young-Jin S. Mercury.
 In: Goldfrank LR, Flomenbaum NE, Lewin NA, et al, eds.
 Goldfrank's Toxicologic Emergencies.
 8th ed.
 New York, NY: McGraw Hill; 2006:chap 96.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.